davidcoles/simple-balancer/README.md

 automatic kill-switch stops handling code in the kernel, and then the balancer exits shortly afterwards.

-If you're feeling brave you remove the killswitch and put a `for` around the sleep stetement, but make sure that all the parameters you've put in are correct; this operates at Layer 2 and there are opportunities to introduce loops if you're not careful.
+If you're feeling brave you can remove the killswitch and put a `for` around the sleep stetement, but make sure that all the parameters you've put in are correct; this operates at layer 2 and there are opportunities to introduce loops if you're not careful.